diegomarquez/game-builder/README.md

 ###### TODO List:

-- website error anchors

-- Generator Templates to extend path renderer and bitmap-renderer
-- Make generator more flexible, be hable to send parent class and dependencies on creation

-- Remove grunt and bower from dependencies
-    - Examples
-    - Seed
-    - Generator
-    - Add installation instructions in website

-- Try out all examples

 - Annoying tasks
     - Generate Errors page with mastache template, include all data in a JSON file.
     - Generate links to corresponding documentation (titles and red text) while processing the template.